‘Pretty Little Liars’ Star Lucy Hale Shows Off Bikini Body In Hawaii

 Former Pretty Little Liars actress Lucy Hale is wowing fans as she showed off her amazing bikini body during a recent vacation in Hawaii.
-Daily Mail shared stunning photos of the actress, who stars in the new horror movie Truth or Dare, hitting the beach at the tropical location where she could be seen looking stunning, happy, and healthy as she hit the beach.
+Daily Mail shared stunning photos of the actress, who stars in the new horror movie, Truth or Dare, hitting the beach at the tropical location where she could be seen looking stunning, happy, and healthy as she hit the beach.

-The snaps show the star rocking a black and white striped two piece with a unique twist, as her bikini featured fun red cherries on both halves.
+The snaps show the star rocking a black-and-white-striped two piece with a unique twist, as her bikini featured fun red cherries on both halves.
 Pop Sugar is reporting that her bikini choice for her beach day is surprisingly affordable too, as the site revealed that the two pieces can be bought separately for $88 each from Solid & Striped.

 Lucy kept things casual as she showed off her bikini body on the sand and in the sea, wearing her hair up in a bun and covering up her eyes with sunglasses to beat the glare.

-The outlet reported that Hale was spending some time vacationing in Maui, Hawaii, alongside her actor boyfriend Riley Smith when the candid paparazzi pictures were snapped.
+The outlet reported that Hale was spending some time vacationing in Maui, Hawaii, alongside her actor boyfriend, Riley Smith, when the candid paparazzi pictures were snapped.

-The vacation came amid a little recent bad news for the couple, who starred alongside one another on the new series Life Sentence.
+The vacation came amid a little recent bad news for the couple, who starred alongside one another on the new series, Life Sentence.

 As Inquisitr previously reported, The CW series was surprisingly canceled last week after just one season and a mere eight episodes.